 Environmental Component Potential Impacts Mitigation Measures(s) Sport (MTCS) Standards and Guidelines for Consultant Archaeologists (2011), and the Ministry of Heritage, Sport, Tourism and Culture Industries document, Engaging Aboriginal Communities in Archaeology: A Draft Bulletin for Consultant Archaeologists in Ontario (2011).
 In the event that archaeological resources are encountered or suspected of being encountered during construction, all work will cease.
 The location of the findspot should be protected from impact by employing a buffer in accordance with requirements of the Ministry of Heritage, Sport, Tourism and Culture Industries.
 A professionally licensed archaeologist will be consulted to complete the assessment.
 If resources are confirmed to possess cultural heritage value/interest then they will be reported to the Ministry of Heritage, Sport, Tourism and Culture Industries, and further Archaeological Assessment of the resources may be required.
 If it is determined that there is a potential for Indigenous artifacts, Metrolinx/City of Mississauga should be contacted, and Applicable Law will be followed.
 If final limits of the Project footprint are altered and fall outside of the assessed Study Area, additional Archaeological Assessments will be conducted by a professionally licensed archaeologist prior to disturbance and prior to construction activities.
-This will include completing all required Archaeological Assessment resulting from the Stage 1 Archaeological Assessment (Stage 2, Stage 3 and Stage 4, as required) as early as possible, prior to the completion of design, and in advance of any ground disturbance.
-For areas determined to have archaeological potential or contain archaeological Assessment will be impacted by a professionally licensed archaeological potential or contain archaeological investigations of human remains are encountered or suspected of being encountered during project work, all activities must cease immediately and the local police/coroner as well as the Bereavement Authority of Ontario on behalf of t Ground disturbing activities Communities (2020).
-A Stage 2 Archaeological Assessment is recommended for all land identified ■ Pric Area of Archaeological Potential as retaining archaeological potential.
-The Stage 2 Archaeological Assessment for areas retaining archaeological potential must be conducted by a licensed archaeologist and must follow the requirements set out in the Standards and Guidelines for Consultant Archaeologists (Government of Ontario, 2011), including: Arc are out Sho par an
+This will include completing all required Archaeological Assessments resulting from the Stage 1 Archaeological Assessment will be conducted by a professionally licensed archaeological potential or contain archaeological Assessment and Consumer Services must be contacted.
+Archaeological Assessment and Consumer Services must be contacted.
+Archaeological Assessment and Consumer Services must be contacted.
+Archaeological assessment will be conducted by a professionally licensed archaeological potiet or to disturbance.
+If numan remains are encountered or suspected of being encountered during project work, all activities must cease immediately and the local police/c Area of Archaeological Ground disturbing activities A Stage 2 Archaeological Assessment is recommended for all land identified as retaining archaeological potential.
+The Stage 2 Archaeological Assessment for areas retaining archaeological ■ Pr Ar ar rotentiar potential must be conducted by a licensed archaeologist and must follow the requirements set out in the Standards and Guidelines for Consultant Archaeologists (Government of Ontario, 2011), including: ol Si pa ar